JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

 |   1000:1   |  0.0 dB   |     -10.0 dB |

-In implementing our new Ratio parameter, I opted to expand the range all the way down to `1:1`, making Valentine just a distortion.
-I chose starting values for Knee and Threshold that would result in values matching the previous settings at the previous starting ratio (`4:1`) as a starting point.
-I made further adjustments to the Knee and Threshold ranges, listening for how the compression changed over the Ratio parameter's range.
+In implementing our new ratio parameter, I opted to expand the range all the way down to `1:1`, making Valentine just a distortion.
+I chose starting values for knee and threshold that would result in values matching the previous settings at the previous starting ratio (`4:1`) as a starting point.
+I made further adjustments to the knee and threshold ranges, listening for how the compression changed over the ratio parameter's range.

 Maybe Overthink It A Little Bit
 ===============================